Satoimo Root (Taro)

 Satoimo is native to Southeast Asia, and typically grows in swampy or wet conditions.
 It can, however, be grown in dry conditions, and prefers hillsides and evenly moist soil.
 Satoimo is very common not only in Japan, but also in Vietnam, Cambodia and the Philippines.
 Satoimo grow easily throughout the year and without the need for much attention, resulting in a stable crop yield.

-People have spotted Satoimo Root (Taro) using the Specialty Produce app for iPhone and Android.
+People have shared Satoimo Root (Taro) using the Specialty Produce app for iPhone and Android.